amasad/pg-basic/README.md

 - Strinct expression parsing (e.g. `3 XX` should not be acceptable)
 - Nonsense errors: `SQRT`, `a[0]`
 - pass rgb array to plot
-- line numbers optional
-- line numbers on their own
 - display command
 - implement mouse getpos
 - test/fix repl